Elskene-Sashina/Elskene-Sashina/README.md

 ## 👩‍🔬 **About Me**
 - 🎓 I graduated from the First Moscow Medical University at the Faculty of Pharmacy 💊
 - 😺 I have 2 cats
-- 🎯 My interests: **Bioinformatics, Machine Learning, Molecular and Evolutionary Biology**
+- 🎯 My interests: **Bioinformatics, Molecular and Evolutionary Biology**

 ---